camilababo/Covid19-X-Ray-Detection-CNN-Model/README.md

 ## Overview

-Project to explore the use of TensorFlow to develop a Convolutional Neural Network (CNN) model to detect COVID-19 infection in X-ray images.
+This project explores the use of TensorFlow to develop a Convolutional Neural Network (CNN) model to detect COVID-19 infection in X-ray images.
 The model is trained to classify X-ray images into two categories: normal and infected with COVID-19.
-The dataset used for training and evaluation is sourced from Kaggle and consists of X-ray images obtained from the University of Montreal.

 ## Dataset